Original Hildegard recipe for 45 years

 • as an ingredient in herbal blends for tea or warming drinks

-For example, you can make a strong tea from a bit of fresh galangal root, which is especially nice on cooler days.
+For example, you can make a strong tea from a bit of fresh galangal root—perfect for chilly days.

-Classic recipes from holistic nutrition, like a fasting soup inspired by Hildegard von Bingen, also show how nourishing, plant-based ingredients can be combined to support both body and mind.
+Classic recipes like a fasting soup inspired by Hildegard of Bingen also show how nourishing, plant-based ingredients can be combined.

 Galangal root recipes

-Galangal root can be used in lots of ways in the kitchen.
-Here are some ideas:
+Galangal root is super versatile in the kitchen.
+Here are a few ideas:

-• Spicy vegetable stir-fry: Finely grate fresh galangal and add it to root vegetables.
+• Spicy veggie stir-fry: Finely grate fresh galangal and add it to root vegetables.

-• Asian soups: Add pieces of galangal while cooking for a warm aroma.
+• Asian soups: Simmer pieces of galangal for a warming flavor.

-Galangal also pairs well with other herbs and spices—offering a variety of botanical flavors that you might recognize from botanical traditions inspired by Hildegard von Bingen.
+Galangal also pairs well with other herbs and spices—bringing a variety of botanical flavors you’ll recognize from Hildegard of Bingen’s herbal teachings.

 Buying galangal root

 You can find galangal root in well-stocked supermarkets, Asian grocery stores, or online—fresh, dried, or as a powder.
-When buying, it's worth paying attention to quality and origin so you can enjoy the natural oils and active compounds as purely as possible.
+When buying, it’s worth paying attention to quality and origin so you can enjoy the aromatic oils as naturally as possible.

-Adding spices like galangal to your meals can help make dishes easier to digest and more flavorful.
-In a holistic approach to nutrition, like the one promoted by Hildegard-inspired nutrition, plant-based spices and healing ingredients are part of a mindful lifestyle.
+Adding spices like galangal to your meals can make them easier to digest and more flavorful.
+In Hildegard’s approach to nutrition, as described in Hildegard-inspired nutrition, botanical spices and herbs are part of a mindful lifestyle.

 Conclusion

-Galangal root is much more than just a spice—it's an aromatic, versatile ingredient that can play a role in cooking, teas, and gentle botanical applications.
-Whether you use it to support digestion, as a flavor booster, or simply as a valuable addition to your meals: galangal naturally combines enjoyment and tradition.
+Galangal root is much more than just a spice—it’s an aromatic, versatile ingredient that plays a special role in the kitchen, in teas, and in Hildegard’s teachings.
+Whether you use it for flavor or simply as a botanical boost to your meals, galangal brings together enjoyment and tradition in a totally natural way.
+Check out our fennel-galangal tablets and our full range inspired by Hildegard’s teachings.

 Previous Next